secureboard10/libsecureboard/README.md

    ./release.sh
    ```

-to produce binaries in `.build`.
-See the script it self for details.
+to generate binaries in `.build`.
+See the script itself for details.

 # Certificate Trust Chain